-receiving environmental review), from both a local and regional perspective.
+The existing baseline must include a description of the physical environmental conditions in the vicinity of the project, as they exist at the time the notice of preparation is published, or if no notice of preparation is published, at the time environmental analysis is commenced (e.g., department notification of project receiving environmental review), from both a local and regional perspective.
 While the existing baseline subsection may repeat existing conditions features described in the project description, the existing baseline will also present (text, figure, or table) the applicable elements included in the methodology as it relates to those features.
-For example, the project description describes the physical location of an existing curb-cut.
-The existing baseline conditions refers to the physical location of an existing curb-cut and describes any existing potential or observed hazards between people driving and people walking at the curb-cut.
-In addition, the existing baseline conditions must indicate the date and time that counts, visual observations, etc. occurred.
+For example, the project description describes the physical location of an existing curb cut.
+The existing baseline conditions refers to the physical location of the existing curb cut and describes any existing potential or observed hazards between people driving and people bicycling at the curb cut.
+In addition, the existing baseline conditions must indicate the date and time for when counts, visual observations, etc. occurred.